VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 This diagnostic ouput shows that the number of bits from the hash function is 18 (more than enough for this example).

-Use `-b <Number of bits>` to adjust the number of bits to be used from the hash function.
+Use `-b <number of bits>` to adjust the number of bits to be used from the hash function.

 For example: `vw -b 10 house_dataset`